 If your child takes the school bus, make sure that he or she is aware of all the rules of school bus safety.
 If your child bicycles to school, make sure that he or she is wearing a well- fitted, certified bicycle safety helmet.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons who have suffered injuries as a result of car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons who have suffered injuries as a result of car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in a car accident due to another’s negligence, talk to an attorney at our firm and discuss whether you have legal rights to a claim for compensation.
 You might qualify for damages that include medical costs, lost income, diminished earning capacity, pain and suffering and other types of damages.
 Talk to a lawyer at our firm and discuss your claim.